 These accreditation standards refer to the professional capabilities.
-The accreditation standards published in 2013 included the 'Professional capabilities of medical radiation practice graduates' as Field 6; however, the revised professional capabilities developed by the Board in 2019 will be included as an appendix to these accreditation standards.
-The revised professional capabilities will continue to identify the knowledge, skills and professional attributes needed to safely and competently practise as a medical radiation practitioner in Australia.
-They also describe the threshold level of professional capability needed for both initial and continuing registration.
+The accreditation standards published in 2013 included the 'Professional capabilities of Chinese medicine program graduates' as Field 6; however the revised professional capabilities for Chinese medicine have been developed as a separate document.
+The revised professional capabilities continue to identify the knowledge, skills and professional attributes needed to safely and competently practise as a Chinese medicine practitioner in Australia and establish the threshold level of professional capability needed for registration in Australia.

 These accreditation standards require education providers to design and implement a program where unit/subject learning outcomes and assessment tasks map to all the professional capabilities.
-Accreditation of a program therefore provides assurance to the Board and the community that graduating students from the medical radiation practice program have the knowledge, skills and professional attributes needed to safely and competently practise as a medical radiation practitioner in Australia.
-The professional capabilities will be published on the Board's website.
+Accreditation of a program therefore provides assurance to the Board and the community that graduating students from the Chinese medicine program have the knowledge, skills and professional attributes needed to safely and competently practise as a Chinese medicine practitioner in Australia.